 Nominee holds a PhD or other doctoral degree in a science, technology, engineering, or mathematics (STEM) research field, has a minimum of ten years of experience as a principal investigator, and is 45 years of age or older.
 Must be engaged in research and educational activities at the national level including, but not limited to active funded research projects or funded STEM-based education initiatives.
-The Distinguished Scientist will be recognized during the 2021 National Diversity in STEM Conference.
+The Distinguished Scientist will be recognized during the 2022 National Diversity in STEM Conference in Puerto Rico.

 2021 SACNAS Distinguished Scientist Award